 Half/Full Day Charters

 Visit the amazing swimming pigs or spend some time shelling or just relaxing on the secluded sand dollar sandbank which magically appears during very low tide.
-You can enjoy lunch at Spanish Well’s favorite sandbar grill, snorkel some of our most beautiful, colorful shallow-water reefs, or visit egg island shipwreck full of fish and underwater wildlife.
-You can spend the day deep-sea fishing and fight against the season’s fresh catch, which includes tuna, mahi-mahi, wahoo, and if you’re lucky, you might reel in a sailfish or marlin.
-You can request our private beach picnics where we will take you to a white powdered beach and cater to your likings of Bahamian grilled food and salads, such as conch, lobster or wahoo.
-We can drop anchor and you can cast out your line to some of our best bottom-fishing areas around.
-You can get your fins and goggles ready to dive down and spear some fish or lobster (depending on open season).
-You can cliff and bridge jump into the serene turquoise waters.
-The possibilities within the ocean adventures are endless.
+You can enjoy lunch at Spanish Well’s favorite sandbar grill, get up close with sea turtles, snorkel some of our most beautiful, colorful shallow-water reefs, or visit egg island shipwreck full of fish and underwater sea life.
+You can spend the day deep-sea fishing and fight against the season’s fresh catch, which includes tuna, mahi-mahi, and wahoo, and if you’re lucky, you might reel in a sailfish or marlin.

 The Queen’s Bath, or the Hot Tubs, is located 0.6 miles south of the Glass-window Bridge on the rugged Atlantic side of the island.
 These natural pools (carved by centuries of waves pounding the rock) are filled with dramatic crashing waves, shells and small sea life that wash over from the Atlantic Ocean.
 Once settled, this crystal clear water is warmed by the sun, creating a bath like temperature tidal pool that’s perfect for soaking.
 The best time to visit the hot tubs is at the low or medium tide.
 When visiting, it is better to wear water or tennis shoes.